JuliaLang/julia/README.md

 ## New functions

 * `eachindex`, as in `for i in eachindex(A)`, can be used in julia 0.3.
 This is the recommended way to iterate over each index in an `AbstractArray`.
 On julia 0.3 `eachindex` just returns `1:length(A)`, but in julia 0.4 it can return a more sophisticated iterator.

+* `isdiag`, which tests whether a matrix is diagonal, can be used in julia 0.3.

 ## Renamed functions